alexandrnikitin/blog/_drafts/dotnet-generics-under-the-hood.md

 ...
 }
 ```
 My first thoughts were like WAT??
 What programming is that when you add two empty methods and it performs faster??
 Then I got [an answer from Microsoft][MicrosoftConnect] with the same workaround and saying that the thing is in JIT heuristic algorithm.
 I felt relieve.
 No more magic there.
 Then sources of CLR were opened and I raise [an issue on github][github-issue].
-Then I got [an explanation][github-explanation] from @cmckinsey one of CLR engineers/managers who explained everything in details and admitted that it's a bug in JITter.
-[Here's the fix:][github-fix]
+Then I got [a really great explanation][github-explanation] from @cmckinsey one of CLR engineers/managers who explained everything in details and admitted that it's a bug in JITter.
+Go and read it!
+I'll wait.

+And after all that digging [here's the fix:][github-fix]
 <figure>
 	<a href="{{ site.url }}/images/dotnet-generics-under-the-hood/the-fix.png"><img src="{{ site.url }}/images/dotnet-generics-under-the-hood/the-fix.png"></a>
 </figure>